 - Connect students with opportunities and services that will complement and support their academic experience.

-- Offer referrals to campus resources to support students’ success and well being and personal wellness.
+- Offer referrals to campus resources to support students’ success and well-being.

-- Take responsibility for their own learning, and be prepared to invest considerable time studying.
+- Take responsibility for their own learning, and be prepared to invest considerable time in studying.

 - Pursue opportunities that will enhance their academic experience and provide opportunities for personal development.

-- Take full advantage of campus resources and services—the college experience is what students make of it!
+- Take full advantage of campus resources, opportunities, and services.
+The college experience is what students make of it!

 Frequently asked questions